joanna8030/node-express-react/README.md

 # node-express-react

-This is Step 6 from node-express-react training.
+This is Step 7 from node-express-react training.
-In this step, put data in mongodb, and use redux-thunk to handle async actions.
-For testing available and easily share developing environment, deploy this application on docker
+In this step, separate CRUD into multi page to create single page application

 ## Prerequisites
 - ES6 syntax (Babel as transpiler)